-As a part of their teaching responsibilities, PhD students sometimes supervise undergraduate students.
-In doing so, the PhD students play an important role as a near-peer-supervisor guiding the students in their learning.
-This course aims to prepare PhD students to act as co-supervisors on Bachelor's and Master's students assignments and/or learning processes.
+As a part of their teaching responsibilities, PhD-students sometimes act as co-supervisors for undergraduate students’ bachelor projects, written assignments, master thesis, or research year assignments.
+In doing so, the PhD-students play an important role as a near-peer-supervisor guiding the students in their learning.
+This course aims to prepare PhD-students for their role as co-supervisors on undergraduate students’ assignments and/or learning processes.
+The course is relevant for all PhD students who wish to improve the quality of their supervision of undergraduate students.

-The main themes of the first day of the course are:
+The main themes of the two course days are:

 This course is relevant for all PhD students who wish to improve their quality of supervision.
 It is not crucial that the student has regular supervision with undergraduate students.
 However, participants will probably benefit the most if they already supervise or have supervision experience.